 The balances of and changes in the fair values of the international pension plans' level 3 assets consist primarily of insurance contracts under the absolute return asset class.
 In 2024 the aggregate of net purchases and net unrealized gains and losses decreased this balance by \$43 million and the change in currency exchange rates decreased this balance by \$37 million for a net decrease of \$80 million.
-In 2023 the aggregate net purchases and net unrealized gains increased this balance by \$138 million and the change in currency exchange rates decreased this balance by \$138 million and the change in currency exchange rates by \$6 million for a net increase to this balance of \$144 million.
+In 2023 the aggregate net purchases and net unrealized gains increased this balance by \$138 million and the change in currency exchange rates increased the balance by \$6 million for a net increase to this balance of \$144 million.